The Controllership function is integral to an organization's finance operations, ensuring compliance and facilitating timely reporting.

 Here are some of the primary responsibilities the Controllership function will oversee:

-• Accounts Payable (AP): This involves managing all payments to suppliers, service providers, and other creditors.
-AP ensures that payments are made accurately and on time while looking for opportunities for discounts or improved terms.
+Accounts payable involves the management of all payments to suppliers, service providers, and other creditors.
+Often, a controller will make sure that these processes are running smoothly, as well as look for opportunities overall for discounts or improved terms.

-• Accounts Receivable (AR): AR oversees the collection of payments, ensuring they are collected promptly and accurately.
-This often involves managing billing processes, credit control, and dispute resolution.
+Accounts Receivable handles the collection of all payments, ensuring that they are collected in a prompt and accurate way.
+They will often oversee the management of billing processes, the credit controller, and dispute resolutions.

-• Payroll: Payroll is responsible for ensuring that employee payroll is processed correctly and on time.
-This includes overseeing deductions for taxes, benefits, and other items and ensuring compliance with labor laws and tax regulations.
+Depending on organization size, a Controller will also handle payroll.
+Payroll responsibilities include ensuring that employees are paid correctly and on time.
+They often have access to sensitive financial information.
+This includes deductions for taxes, benefits, and other items that ensure compliance with labor laws and tax regulations.

-• Budgeting: Controllers often oversee creating, managing, and adjusting the organization's budgets.
-This involves working closely with other departments to forecast revenues and expenses and track actual performance against these budgets.
+Budgeting is essential to organizations.
+Controllers will often oversee the creation, management, and any adjustments needed to be made to an organization's budgets.
+This usually includes working closely with other departments to forecast revenues and expenses, as well as tracking performance metrics against these budgets.

-Financial policies, from investment guidelines to expense reporting protocols, form the backbone of an organization's financial health.
-As stewards of these policies, Controllers implement them across the organization and enforce compliance.
+As the one who oversees these policies, Controllers must ensure they are correctly carried out as well as communicate with their teams.
 This enforcement ensures procedural uniformity, minimizes risk, and boosts organizational integrity.
 The Controller may not be the sole author of these policies; thus, they must proactively identify the correct team members to collaborate with in drafting a policy.

-Financial policy examples include but are not limited to:
+Common Financial policy examples include, but are not limited to:

 When looking at the four main responsibilities of a controller, we mentioned that at the top of that list was overseeing financial processes, which included managing financial reporting.
 Now, given the impact of financial reports on the fate of any company, both big and small, it is worth taking a minute to explore how a controller can play an integral role throughout the whole reporting process.

-Whether it's shareholders, regulators, or the public, external stakeholders require timely and accurate financial information.
-The Controller ensures that financial statements, annual reports, and other documents are correct and timely and adhere to the principles of transparency and accountability.
+Whether it's financial data for board meetings, shareholders, or the general public, stakeholders require timely and accurate financial information.
+Controllers ensure that financial statements, annual reports, and other documents are done on time, error-free free and adhere to the principles of transparency and accountability.

 For publicly traded companies, reporting to the Securities and Exchange Commission (SEC) is critical to external reporting.
 The Controller helps ensure these reports are accurate, complete, and submitted promptly.
 SEC reports are more than just regulatory obligations—they're an opportunity for companies to present their financial health and success to potential investors.

-While external reporting focuses on stakeholders outside the organization, internal reporting is no less important.
-It provides critical insights to decision-makers.
+Internal reporting is just as essential to the organization.
+Being able to provide critical insights to decision-makers to stakeholders, and employees ensures that the organization works as a cohesive environment.
 Controllers ensure these reports are comprehensive, accurate, timely, and easy to digest, providing the information necessary for strategic planning, budgeting, and other critical business decisions.

 Another critical pillar covered by a controller is ensuring compliance.
 And this includes navigating the intricate web of taxation, which is no easy feat.
 From income tax to sales tax, payroll tax to corporate tax, the tax landscape is complex and often fraught with potential pitfalls.

-An integral part of this role is strategic tax planning.
-Planning requires understanding and analyzing how the organization can optimize tax assets and reduce liability.
-This process is often a collaborative effort involving tax consultants, ensuring the company navigates the intricate landscape of business structures, investments, special credits, and operational strategies to its advantage.
+Strategic tax planning is integral to this role.
+As controllers sift through financial statements and data, they must actively plan for how the company can best optimize its tax assets and reduce its tax liability.
+They will often collaborate alongside tax consultants to ensure that the company navigates the landscape of business structures, investments, special credits, and operational strategies to its best legal advantage.

 As mentioned above, the Controller will work closely with outside consultants and specialists supporting the organization's tax processes.
 They will also serve as the primary point of contact for tax authorities, handling responses and providing necessary documentation when needed.

-Any future changes in tax law can significantly impact the company's tax strategy.
-The Controller will either need to remain apprised of upcoming changes or work closely with outside experts that can advise on future changes in a timely manner.
-The IRS has several helpful suggestions on staying informed with current and upcoming changes to the law.
+The tax code has the ability to change, and that can significantly impact the company's tax strategy.
+The Controller will either need to remain apprised of upcoming changes or work closely with outside experts who can advise on future changes in a timely manner.
+The IRS has several helpful suggestions on staying informed about current and upcoming changes to the law.

 One of the most important aspects of the controllership function is the implementation of strong internal controls—systems and processes designed to safeguard a company's assets and ensure the accuracy of its financial records.